Free Library of Philadelphia

-The Free Library of Philadelphia is the public library system that serves Philadelphia.
-It is the 13th-largest public library system in the United States.
+The Free Library of Philadelphia is the public library system that serves the city of Philadelphia, Pennsylvania.
+It is the 16th-largest public library system in the United States.
 The Free Library of Philadelphia is a non-Mayoral agency of the City of Philadelphia governed by an independent Board of Trustees as per the Charter of the City of Philadelphia.
-The Free Library of Philadelphia Foundation is a separate 501c3 non-profit with its own board of directors and serves to support the mission of the Free Library of Philadelphia through philanthropic dollars.
+The Free Library of Philadelphia Foundation is a separate 501(c)(3) non-profit with its own board of directors and serves to support the mission of the Free Library of Philadelphia through philanthropic dollars.

 History

 Founding

 The Free Library of Philadelphia was chartered in 1891 as "a general library which shall be free to all", through efforts led by Dr. William Pepper, who secured initial funding through a $225,000 bequest from his wealthy uncle, George S. Pepper.
 However, several libraries claimed the bequest, and only after the courts decided the money was intended to found a new public library did the Free Library finally open in March 1894.
 Its first location was three cramped rooms in City Hall.
 On February 11, 1895, the library was moved to the old Concert Hall at 1217-1221 Chestnut Street.

 Library officials criticized their new home as "an entirely unsuitable building, where its work is done in unsafe, unsanitary and overcrowded quarters, temporary make-shifts".
 On December 1, 1910, the Library was moved again, to the northeast corner of 13th and Locust Streets.

+A study by A.H.
+Poole in 2025 using archival research explored how between 1903 and 1916, the Free Library of Philadelphia’s story hours—and its children’s work represented a crucible of community building.

+Operations

-Today, the Free Library of Philadelphia system, comprising 54 neighborhood library locations and the Rosenbach, advances literacy, guides learning, and inspires curiosity with millions of digital and physical materials; 28,000 yearly programs and events; free public computers and Wi-Fi; and rich special collections.
+The Free Library of Philadelphia system, comprising 54 neighborhood library locations and the Rosenbach, advances literacy, guides learning, and inspires curiosity with millions of digital and physical materials; 28,000 yearly programs and events; free public computers and Wi-Fi; and rich special collections.
 With more than 6 million in-person visits and millions more online annually, the Free Library and the Rosenbach are among the most widely used educational and cultural institutions in Philadelphia and boast a worldwide impact.